kurt-krueckeberg/php-translation-and-dictionary-rest-api-classes/dictionary-apis-list.md

 ## dict.cc

-dict.cc has a download text [file](https://www1.dict.cc/translation_file_request.php?l=e) with delimited fields.
-Logi to parse it is not readily available.
+dict.cc is a download text [file](https://www1.dict.cc/translation_file_request.php?l=e) with delimited fields.
+There is no documentation on how to best parse it.

 ## DING (Dictionary Nice Grep)